digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/data-sources/woocommerce.md

 ---
 # WooCommerce

-ToolJet can connect to WooCommerce databases to read and write data.
+JumpStart can connect to WooCommerce databases to read and write data.

 - [Connection](#connection)
 - [Getting Started](#querying-woocommerce)